BenMacKenzie/mlflow_3/README.md

+## Quickstart.

+Examples illustrating agent evaluation and human feedback.

+## Agent_Examples

+Examples illustrating agent evaluation on 'full' agents that can be registered in Unity Catalog (the simple functions in Quickstart cannot be registered..or at least I can't figure out how to get the signature right.)

+## Traditional ML with Deployment Job

+Illustrates the asscociating a deployment job with a model

+Notes

+1. use of traces, evaluate and human feedback works well.
+2. new model-centric data model / UI works well.
+3. it's pretty complex to author an agent by hand.  deterministic agents seem to be deprecated.
+See https://docs.databricks.com/aws/en/generative-ai/agent-framework/author-agent
+4. bug in datasets requires to to re-read prior to using in mlflow.genai.evaluate
+5. need to set experiment explicitly for feedback session to work if notebook is in a git folder.

 To Do:

 1. are traces written to experiment with/without inference talbes enabled?
 This is in flight..everything is moving to dedicated servers.
-5. illustrate searching traces
+2. illustrate searching traces
-6. illustrate versioning of eval table
+3. illustrate versioning of eval table
-8. create a setup notebook to create catalogs and schemas
-9. add reference for each section.
-10. better approach for generating traces.
-Use list and search for traces.  when should you use one vs the other?
-11. Use better scorers...
+4. Use better scorers in examples
-12. Where should the system prompt go....shouldn't it be a ChatMessage? rather than added to user question?

-take-aways

-1. use of traces, evaluate and human feedback works well.
-2. new model-centric data model / UI works well.
-3. it's pretty complex to author an agent by hand.  determinitic agents seem to be deprecated.
-See https://docs.databricks.com/aws/en/generative-ai/agent-framework/author-agent